GreenAdept/cpsc585/CraterRacer/CraterRacer/README.txt

 -----------------------------------------------------------------------

  The menu screen is loaded first.
 Here is where you will see the option for "Single Player", "Two Player", "Time Trial" or "Exit".
+Currently, "Time Trial" doesn't work.

  New to this milestone are the "Two Player" and "Time Trial" options.
- In time trial, you race by yourself against the clock.
+ While time trial was working, you race by yourself against the clock.
  If your time is within the top 5, it is recorded in times.txt.

  When the game loads, there are eight cars loaded.
 One car will be controlled by you, the other are AI vehicles that follows the